gianlucarloni/crocodile/README.md

-# CROCODILE 🐊 Cusality aids RObustness via COntrastive DIsentangled LEarning for generalizable and explainable AI
+# CROCODILE 🐊 Causality aids RObustness via COntrastive DIsentangled LEarning for generalizable and explainable AI

 This project is the code base for our [paper](placeholder).
 Please, ...